 Looking for some quick tips on how to create a more effective presentation?
 Know you want to make your PowerPoint slides more visual but not sure how?

-For those who are unfamiliar, Edward Tufte is a Professor Emeritus of Political Science Statistics and Computer Science at Yale University and a pioneer in the field of data visualization.
-He has written four books on visual reasoning and data, Beautiful Evidence, Visual Explanations, Envisioning Information and The Visual Display of Quantitative Information.
-In Tufte’s words, “The information is the method…” meaning that data on slides should speak for itself without interference from things like chartjunk, a term he coined to describe the cluttered mess of information one usually sees crammed into graphs.
-In his one-day course, Tufte went through specific examples in his books and supplemented them with examples from current popular media (such as the New York Times) to explain how the method in which we communicate data has a huge influence on how people understand it.
-In particular, there were three lessons he talked about that we currently apply in our presentations that can improve your methods of information transfer and leave you with a more engaged and personally invested audience.
-So, onto the first!
+Edward Tufte is a Professor Emeritus of Political Science Statistics and Computer Science at Yale University and a pioneer in the field of data visualization.
+He has written four books on visual reasoning and data and has been described as ‘the Leonardo da Vinci of data’.
+In Tufte’s words, “The information is the method…” meaning that data on slides should speak for itself without interference.
+He coined the term chartjunk to describe the cluttered mess of information you usually see crammed into and around graphs.
+In his course, Tufte used examples from his books and popular media to explain how the ways in which we communicate data has a huge influence on how that data is understood.
+There are three key lessons I brought away with me that we currently apply in our presentation creation to improve information transfer and more effectively engage our clients’ audience.

 Scales of measurement

-One of the first things Tufte mentions on pages 15-17 of Beautiful Evidence is the importance of clarifying scale in diagrams.
-In the first section of the book, titled Mapped Pictures: Images as Evidence and Explanation, he mentions how different historical texts, (including Markus Bloch’s Ichthyologie, which contains illustrations of 216 different fish) fail to designate a scale for their subject matter, and in turn make it impossible for the reader to interpret a crucial piece of information.
-He notes how by simply including a reference for scale such as a “universal ruler”, one could dramatically improve the information transfer of the pieces.
+Though Tufte speaks about avoiding chartjunk he also emphasises that it’s important to give your audience all the information they need to quickly interpret your data.
+One of the first things Tufte mentions in his book is the importance of clarifying scale in diagrams.
+He mentions that often historical texts, (including Markus Bloch’s Ichthyologie, which contains illustrations of 216 different fish!) fail to designate a scale for their subject matter, so make it impossible for the reader to interpret a crucial piece of information.
+Simply including a reference for scale, such as a “universal ruler”, Tufte writes, could dramatically improve information transfer.

-This concept is easily applicable to PowerPoint as well.
-When you’re talking about products for example, scale holds significant explanatory weight for the audience and seeing a product fully in context is incredibly valuable for sales.
-If you’d like to include imagery of products in your next presentation, make sure to show products in the end user environment instead of showing them floating in space on a white background.
-This will allow your imagery to be more accurate and effective, and people will gain a much better understanding of how the products would actually be used and more likely to become customers.
+Edward Tufte’s concept is easily applicable to PowerPoint.
+For example, when talking about products, scale holds significant explanatory weight.
+Showing your audience a product in context may be incredibly valuable for sales.
+If you’re including imagery of products in your next presentation, try to show them in the end user environment instead of floating in space on a white background.
+This more accurate imagery will allow your audience to gain a better understanding of how your products are used and help them imagine themselves as users.

-Another way to avoid chartjunk in presentations that you can take away from Beautiful Evidence is the importance of labeling imagery or data in a way that aids understanding (pg.
-42-45).
-Specifically, Tufte believes that having a separate key with a graph to explain things (like what a certain symbol, color or shape means) takes away from understanding and creates clutter.
-He goes on to explain that having information set up this way causes confusion and failure of information transfer because the audience has to keep looking back and forth between the key and the information itself to interpret it.
-He shows an example of a photo of four dogs.
-The first has the names of the dogs labeled next to them in large print, and a second example has the name labels located in a separate key with letters on the dogs corresponding to the labels.
-The lesson here is that the former is more concise and easier to read for anyone, while the latter adds ‘chartjunk’.
-This is because the change in location of the labels does not contribute positively to their effectiveness, and instead it overcomplicates a concept that should be very straightforward (i.e names of dogs).
+Another piece of Edward Tuft’s advice you can apply to PowerPoint presentations is effective labelling.
+Tufte believes that having a separate key adjacent to a graph takes away from understanding and creates clutter.
+He explains that having information set up this way causes confusion and failure of information transfer because the audience has to keep looking back and forth between the key and the information to interpret the data.
+Tufte uses an example of two identical photos of dogs.
+In the first the dogs are clearly labelled with their names next to them in large print.
+The second has the names in a separate key with letters on the dogs corresponding to the labels.
+The lesson here is that the former is easier for everyone to read, while the latter adds chartjunk.
+The key over complicates a straightforward concept.

-This kind of idea is also important when you’re making a presentation.
-If possible, you should try to eliminate keys and instead try to label imagery on the image or next to the image itself.
-This will help people who are trying to interpret your data quickly pinpoint what’s what and they won’t get tired of trying to “translate” your data and give up all together.
-This will lead to a better experience for everyone involved and allows the data to speak for itself, which is one of the leading themes from Tufte’s work.
+This lesson is key when creating graphs and charts for a presentation.
+When possible, you should eliminate keys and instead label the image or graph itself.
+This will help your audience interpret your data quickly and they won’t get tired of trying to “translate” your data and give up all together.
+Read more about PowerPoint graph mistakes to avoid on our blog.
+You should allow the data to speak for itself – one of the leading themes in Tufte’s work.

 Replacing text labels with images

-I agree with Tufte that data in itself is compelling, for example using graphs in a presentation can be a great tool.
-However, as a tool they need to be presented correctly in a compelling way.
-To avoid chartjunk in presentations all the content on your slide should be as concise and effective as possible, and in many cases this involves building context, getting rid of text labels, and adding more visuals.
-If you’re interested in learning more from Tufte in regards to data visualization, I would highly recommend picking up a copy of Beautiful Evidence and his other publications on the subject, as they are definitely a great resource for anyone interested.
-By applying even a few of his teachings to your next presentation you can be sure that people will understand your data better and also be more interested in it, and you’ll get much better results with future presentations.Leave a comment
+I agree with Tufte, data is compelling, so graphs and charts can be a great asset to a presentation.
+However, there are ways you can make data more easily understandable to your audience.
+To avoid chartjunk in presentations the content on your slides should be as concise and effective as possible.
+This means building context, getting rid of text labels, and adding more visuals.
+If you’re interested in learning more about how Edward Tufte’s ideas could improve your presentations, I’d recommend picking up a copy of Beautiful Evidence (or one of his other publications) – it’s a great resource.
+By applying even a few of his teachings to your next presentation you can ensure better audience comprehension and engagement, driving results.Leave a comment

 Recently I was made aware of an add-in for PowerPoint called YAY Images that allows you to search for images by different parameters within PowerPoint, and preview stock images on your slides before purchasing them.
 If you’re curious as to how YAY Images performs and how this compares to other stock imagery services, just keep reading...